tomography/tomopy-cli/README.rst

 tomopy-cli
 ==========

-tomopy command line interface **tomopy** is commad-line-interface for [tomopy](https://github.com/tomopy/tomopy) an open-source Python package for tomographic data processing and image reconstruction.
+**tomopy** is commad-line-interface for `tomopy <https://github.com/tomopy/tomopy>`_ an open-source Python package for tomographic data processing and image reconstruction.

 Installation